 The local authority may consider the timing and context of any retirement decisions a person might be making and how this interacts with paying for their care and support.
 To help people access the information and advice they need, the local authority should:

 A key role for local authorities, when it would be inappropriate to provide it itself, is to facilitate access to financial information and advice which is impartial and independent of a local authority.
 This should include both generic free and fee-based advice, as well as services providing regulated forms of financial advice.
 This may include making people aware of specific sources of information and advice and giving information about how to use them.
-‘Facilitating access’ may include making people aware of specific sources of information and advice that are available and giving information about how to use them.
 The local authority should make people aware which independent services may charge for the information and advice they provide.
-It should also be able to describe the general benefits of independent information and advice and explain the reasons why it may be beneficial for a person to take independent financial advice based on what is known of an individual’s circumstance, be able to explain the reasons why it may be beneficial for a person to take independent financial advice.
+It should also be able to describe the general benefits of independent information and advice and explain the reasons why it may be beneficial for a person to take independent financial advice based on what is known of an individual’s circumstances.

 Where a person may be considering taking regulated financial advice, the local authority is not required or encouraged to make a direct referral to one individual independent financial adviser, but should actively help and direct a person to a choice of advisers regulated by the Financial Conduct Authority with the appropriate qualifications and accreditation.
 The local authority should ensure this is done on a transparent basis.